pgpkg/pgpkg/docs/pages/manual.md

 If any of these statements is not true, or any other error occurs, the migration transaction is aborted and the database is left unchanged.

 Tests are run within savepoints, which are rolled back before completing the migration.
-Neither test functions, supporting functions, nor test data are visible to production code after a migration is complete.
+None of the test functions, test-supporting functions, inserted, updated or deleted data are visible to production code after a migration is complete.

 ## Commands